aneeshnaik/lintsampler/docs/source/usage.md

          [  18.5522151 ,  133.87092063, 1558.85620176]])
   ```

-  See the {doc}`function docstring <LintSampler>` or the example notebooks for further details and examples.
+  See the [function docstring](./lintsampler) or the example notebooks for further details and examples.